 Chester popped up on my computer one night I was scrolling through different web-pages, searching for my new dog.
-From the moment I saw his picture I knew he had to be my dog, so of course I immediately contacted DFA, and a few phone calls and mails later I was picking him up at the airport – my very first rescue, let alone dog.
+From the moment I saw his picture I knew he had to be my dog.
+I immediately contacted DFA, and a few phone calls and emails later I was picking him up at the airport.
+My very first rescue, let alone dog.

-Adopting a dog from a foreign shelter is a risk as you do not know what you are getting and you base your decision on some pictures and other people’s assessment.
+Adopting a dog from a foreign shelter is a risk as you do not know what you are getting.
+Your decision is based on some pictures and other people’s assessment.

 So why should you adopt a dog from a shelter and why should it be from a foreign country?

 There is a strong debate about whether or not to adopt a shelter dog from abroad.
-Many people think it is bad to bring more dogs in when their country already has filled shelters, and I see the point in that.
+Many people think it is bad to bring more dogs in when their country already has filled shelters.
+I see the point in that.

 The benefits with a local shelter is that you get to meet the staff and your potential new dog before you sign any adoption papers.
 Whereas when adopting from a foreign country that is normally not the case.